ProjectExchange/SkyRocket/backend/README.md

 # SkyRocket backend

-To run the project you need a `.env` file with the following content in the `src` folder
+To run the project you need a `.env` file with the following content in the `backend` folder

 ```toml
 REDIS_URL=redis://127.0.0.1/